vjcitn/BioconductorAnnotationPipeline/README.md

 **4. Build, check, and install `AnnotationForge`**

-The package `AnnotationForge` should be built, checked, and installed with the new db0 packages installed.
+Since `AnnotationForge` suggests the use of `human.db0`, it should be built, checked, and installed with the new db0 packages installed.
 This can done by using `R CMD build`, `R CMD check`, and `R CMD INSTALL`.

 **5. Spot check**

-The `chipmapsrc_mouse.sqlite` file should have 8 tables:
+The `chipmapsrc_mouse.sqlite` file in the new `mouse.db0` package should have 8 tables:

 ```r
 > library(mouse.db0)